-- Outcome 1: Children affected by humanitarian crises access to and learn in safe, quality and accredited primary and secondary education - Outcome 2: Children affected by humanitarian crises learn life-saving and life-sustaining skills, are protected and have increased personal resilience - Outcome 3: Education services are strengthened through preparedness, response and recovery interventions in line with the INEE Minimum Standards for Education: Preparedness, Response, Recovery50
+• Outcome 3: Education services are strengthened through preparedness, response and recovery interventions in line with the INEE Minimum Standards for Education: Preparedness, Response, Recovery9

 DG ECHO's support to EiE will focus on non-formal and formal education in the context of primary and secondary levels of education.
 Non-formal education supports should, where possible, enable children to enter (or re-enter) the formal system.
 Early childhood development will be considered in specific circumstances where it is already embedded in formal education in a national system or where specific skill or protection needs are identified to enter primary school.

-Technical and vocational education and training (TVET) programmes are considered to fall outside of the scope of work for DG ECHO's EiE response.
+Technical and Vocational Education and Training (TVET) programmes are considered to fall outside of the scope of work for DG ECHO's EiE response.

 Protection must be considered as both a core component and key outcome of EiE response.
 The provision of safe learning environments, psycho-social support and direct referral to child protection services will provide a protective environment for children impacted by emergency.
 The learning itself - in both formal and non-formal education actions - must provide relevant life-saving and life-sustaining skills and messages, including vital health, nutrition and hygiene information, HIV prevention, sexual- and reproductive health information and DRR training and awareness.
-In order to ensure safe and protective education, all actions supported by DG ECHO are expected to be designed and implemented according to the principles of conflict sensitive education (CSE).
+In order to ensure safe and protective education, all actions supported by DG ECHO are expected to be designed and implemented according to the principles of Conflict Sensitive Education (CSE).
 EiE actions should reflect relevant legal frameworks for protection (International Humanitarian Law, International Human Rights Law and Refugee Law).